The British Heart Foundation provide resources and support for those with heart conditions.

 Currently we have the following Cardiology Consultants (Cardiologists) within the trust:

-We have appointed Dr Sreekumar Sulfi who is our new Consultant Cardiologist with a special interest in percutaneous coronary intervention.
+Dr Sreekumar Sulfi is a Consultant Cardiologist with a special interest in percutaneous coronary intervention.
 He is a very good all-round general cardiologist and works at the James Paget University Hospital on a Monday and Tuesday.
-Dr Sulfi has taken over the post previously held by Dr Alisdair, who no longer has any activity at the James Paget University Hospital.

 Dr Sunil Nair is our Consultant Cardiologist with a special interest in cardiac imaging and cardiomyopathy and runs our Dobutamine stress echocardiogram service.
 He will soon be commencing CT coronary angiography.
 He is at the James Paget University Hospital on a Wednesday and Thursday.